tanapl/LED-RaspPi-DeviceDrivers/README.md

        $ git clone https://github.com/TanapolHongsuwan/LED-RaspPi-DeviceDrivers.git

        $ cd LED-RaspPi-DeviceDrivers

 2. In the folder, type "make" and if there is no target mentioned at the beginning (or old), the process of that target will run.

        $ make

+     #### WARNING: When you clone and 'make' the repository, there might be an error like the following.

+       Makefile:4: *** missing separator (did you mean TAB instead of 8 spaces?).
+Stop.

+   This is an error after you clone the Makefile's code.

+   * In this case, you should check Makefile and change all spaces in to TAB.

 3. Install the modules.

        $ sudo insmod myled.ko

-* In case, to erase the old module and kernel module in order to make (compile) the new one.
+   * In this case, to erase the old module and kernel module in order to make (compile) the new one.

        $ sudo rmmod myled